INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/10 - Atomic Operations/10 - Atomic Operations.md

 ****
 ## Compare and Set (CAS)
+*A variant of "compare and swap", but its pretty much the same*

 Unfortunately, all atomic operations aren't available on all processors.
 However, the foundational atomic operation across platforms **compare-and-set (CAS)** exists.
-	*This is a variant of the compare-and-swap atomic instruction*

 Here is what the signature would look like in C:
 ```c